 Our Grant Programmes - Invest and Enable

-Our Invest grants provide long-term funding for the day-to-day running of your charity (core costs), and/or the direct delivery of your charity’s work.
+Our core costs grants, formerly known as Invest grants, provide long-term funding for the day-to-day running of your charity, and/or the direct delivery of your charity’s work.
 Find out more here.

 Our Enable grants fund opportunities for your charity to develop, or trial new approaches to service delivery, so you can become more effective in your work.
 Find out more on here.